estuary/flow/site/docs/getting-started/comparisons.md

 In terms of technical capabilities, Flow can do everything that these tools can and more.
 Both Fivetran and Airbyte both currently have graphical interfaces that make them much easier for non-technical users to configure.
 Flow, too, is focused on empowering non-technical users through its web application.
-At the same time, it Flow offers declarative YAML for configuration, which works excellently in a GitOps workflow.
+At the same time, Flow offers declarative YAML for configuration, which works excellently in a GitOps workflow.

 [Flow vs Fivetran feature and pricing breakdown.](https://estuary.dev/vs-fivetran/)